Endoscopy for GI Conditions

 With access to state-of-the-art equipment, our center specialists perform multiple types of diagnostic procedures, including tens of thousands of colorectal screenings every year.

-• Upper endoscopy – assesses interior surfaces of the esophagus and stomach by inserting an endoscope into the body.
+• Upper endoscopy (or EGD) â€“ assesses interior surfaces of the esophagus, stomach and duodenum (the upper part of the small intestine) by inserting an endoscope into the body.
 The instrument provides images for visual inspection, can take biopsies (tissue samples) and retrieve foreign objects.
+It is also referred to as an EGD or esophagogastroduodenoscopy.

 • Capsule endoscopy – places a camera inside a pill-sized capsule that you swallow.
 The camera takes pictures of your small intestine, which is harder to reach and assess with an upper endoscopy.
 The instrument transmits to a belt you wear equipped with a recorder.